 Well, with Responsive Web Design the answer is easy.

 Responsive Web Design is a collection of techniques that allow a website to flex and adapt to the size of screen it’s being viewed on.
 Someone opening your site on a small smartphone will be shown the same site as the person opening it on their laptop but the site will have noticed the constraints and automatically reformatted to give the user an experience better suited to their device.
 No more loading a huge website and having to zoom in and out to find the content you're looking for.
 Responsive web design takes into account interaction too and makes your site easier to use by acknowledging and integrating things like touch screens to aid navigation.

-Why not go an have a look at some of your favorite sites using http://responsive.is/ to see if they’re using a responsive approach.
+Why not go and have a look at some of your favourite sites usinghttp://responsive.is/ to see if they’re using a responsive approach.
 I’ll wait for you to come back.
 Here’s one to get you started http://responsive.is/webstarsltd.com.